JaredBurck/kubernetes-network-policy-recipes/README.md

 [Securing Kubernetes Cluster Networking](https://ahmet.im/blog/kubernetes-network-policy/) article first.

-### Before you begin
+## Before you begin

-> I really recommend [watching my KubeCon talk on Network Policies](https://www.youtube.com/watch?v=3gGpMmYeEO8) if you want to get a good understanding of this feature.
-It will help you understand this repo better.
+> It is really recommended [to watch this KubeCon talk on Network Policies](https://www.youtube.com/watch?v=3gGpMmYeEO8) for a deeper understanding of this feature.
+It will also help you understand this repo better.

 - [Create a cluster](00-create-cluster.md)

-### Basics
+## Basics

 - [DENY all traffic to an application](01-deny-all-traffic-to-an-application.md)
 - [LIMIT traffic to an application](02-limit-traffic-to-an-application.md)
 - [ALLOW all traffic to an application](02a-allow-all-traffic-to-an-application.md)

-### Namespaces
+## Namespaces

 - [DENY all non-whitelisted traffic in the current namespace](03-deny-all-non-whitelisted-traffic-in-the-namespace.md)
 - [DENY all traffic from other namespaces](04-deny-traffic-from-other-namespaces.md) (a.k.a.
 LIMIT access to the current namespace)